nathan-mahynski/nathan-mahynski.github.io/_research/two_dimensional_material_genome.md

 Motivate that disassembly is FD = E^2/G so that assembly pathways are just FD*G = E^2

+FD = atomic i.e. indivisible from (global) symmetry perspective - IH tiles are a superset of FD's which may not be indivisible, so are "molecular analogs"

+explaining how to draw lines:
+REmark that orbifold means that "curved edges in flat plane" = "straight lines on curved surface" much like Einstein's theory of frame dragging

 <!--
 2D Crystallographic Tiling